If you need beautifully custom designed and printed paper goods, please read on!

 For your two or more color designs, please print separations using spot colors (Pantone) or CMYK separations.

 Skinny jeans, yes!
-Skinny lines, no. Please ensure that the width of your lines, for illustrations and text, are no smaller than .05pt wide.
-For text with punctuation, set the line width to at least 1pt.
-This safeguards your design against breakage once the plate is created.
+Skinny lines, no. Please ensure that the width of your lines, for illustrations and text, are no smaller than .5pt wide.
+Take care with digital brushes with thin tapers ad these will not plate correctly, thus adding more time and money for your job.

 Press ready, please!
-When I receive your file I will look through it make sure the design 'makes sense' for letterpress printing.
+When I receive your file I will look through it make sure the design is a good fit for letterpress printing.
 For example, you want to try and design with balance.
 The process involves pressing a plate flat against the paper.
 If half your design is very heavy and complex, but the other half of the plate has three small characters 'floating' , obtaining correct pressure will be more complicated, take longer to print, and end up costing you more of your budget.
 Another thing to watch out for are designing large fields of solid color.
 Letterpress is an over-achiever at line art.
 But confronted with, for example, a 3x3 inch square of solid ink coverage, your results will be quite inconsistent, some might even say splotchy or salty.
 Please feel free to put me in contact with your design department so I can assist them on file prep.
 To learn more about how to prep your files for letterpress, please read this from Boxcar Press.

 Wait!
 I even made my own printing plate.
 Can I use that, too?